A circuitous route to jewelry-making – Le Chien Noir Jewelry

 A circuitous route to jewelry-making

-More than anything, though, I'm grateful for my many customers, who found me online or in person at shows, and stuck around.
-It's thanks to you I get to do what I love most, and I hope my work continues to bring you some pleasure.
-May you enjoy it always!
+Above all, though, I'm grateful for my wonderful customers, who found me online or in person at shows, and stuck around.
+Thankfully, they keep coming back for more of my big, colorful statement jewelry I make with sterling silver and natural gemstones.
+I hope my work continues to bring you pleasure and that you wear it and enjoy it always!

 Older Post Newer Post

-• Carla on
+• Anonymous on

 • Claudia Simpson on